Upper Keys Real Estate Articles

 Just being smart, disciplined, and patients will go a long way in being approved for a home loan.

 To buy or build?
 That’s the question many people ask when they are considering selling their current house or moving out of a rental.
 The problem is there isn’t a clear cut answer -- both have advantages and disadvantages.
 So, is it better to buy or build?
 Well, that really depends on your particular situation.

 The buy or build question is answerable when you take a few factors into account.
 Depending on your situation, one will prove more feasible than the other.

 In almost every instance, it is less expensive to buy an existing house than it is to build a home.
 It’s simply cheaper to buy a resale and then customize it.
 Another advantage to buying a resale is time.
 You don’t have to wait for construction to be completed.
 Moreover, you don’t have to worry about finding a lot on which to build.

-Some disadvantages of buying instead of building is you can’t change the location or pick a particular spot.
+Some disadvantages of buying instead of building are you can’t change the location or pick a particular spot.
 You also must take the good with the bad.
 In other words, the house will have existing or future issues.
 Even if the property passes a home inspection, that doesn’t guarantee there aren’t existing or future problems.